fabric8io/fabric8/examples/secure-soap/README.md

       You can use the Java client instead to test your web service (see below).

-### To run a Java client:
+### To run the test:

-In this example project, we also developed a Java client which can perform a few HTTP requests to test our Web services.
-We configured the exec-java-plugin in Maven to allow us to run the Java client code with a simple Maven command:
+In this cxf-jaxws quistart, we also provide an integration test which can perform a few HTTP requests to test our web services.
+We created a Maven `test` profile to allow us to run tests code with a simple Maven command after having deployed the bundle to Fuse:

-1. Change to the `<esb_home>/examples/secure-soap` directory.
+1. Change to the `quickstarts/secure-soap` directory.
 2. Run the following command:

-        mvn compile exec:java
+        mvn -Ptest

-The client uses a client proxy for the Web service to invoke the remote method - in reality, a SOAP message will be sent to the server and the response SOAP message will be received and handled.
+The test uses a client proxy for the Web service to invoke the remote method - in reality, a SOAP message will be sent to the server and the response SOAP message will be received and handled.
 You will see this output from the remote method:

         Apr 4, 2012 7:48:13 AM org.apache.cxf.service.factory.ReflectionServiceFactoryBean buildServiceFromClass
         INFO: Creating Service {http://security.jaxws.cxf.examples.fuse.jboss.org/}HelloWorldService from class org.jboss.fuse.examples.cxf.jaxws.security.HelloWorld
-        Hello ffang
+        Hello World

-## Additional configuration options

 ### Managing the user credentials